Owen's chameleon

 Owen's chameleon (Trioceros oweni), also commonly known as Owen's three-horned chameleon, is a species of lizard in the family Chamaeleonidae.
-The species is native to sub-Saharan Africa.
+The species is native to forests in central Africa.
 Named after British naval officer and explorer William Fitzwilliam Owen, it was first described in 1831 by the naturalist John Edward Gray, and is the type species of the genus Trioceros.

 Distribution and habitat

-Owen's chameleon can be found in much of tropical sub-Saharan Africa, from the Niger Delta in Nigeria in the north, to Angola in the south, and Burundi in the east.
+Owen's chameleon can be found in much of tropical central Africa, from the Niger Delta in Nigeria in the north, to Angola in the south, and Burundi in the east.
 It inhabits dense evergreen and semi-deciduous forests at altitudes lower than 800 m above sea level, usually living in large trees.
 The type locality for the species is the island of Bioko in Equatorial Guinea.

 Description and behavior

 Like many other chameleons, Owen's chameleon has a prehensile tail and a single claw on each toe.
 Males have three smooth horns, while females lack horns but have loose skin on their hind legs that gives the impression of wearing baggy trousers.
 On average, adult Owen's chameleons range from 25 to 28 cm in total length (including tail), while a typical weight is around 75 g.
 The species is generally arboreal and will leap from branch to branch or to the ground in order to avoid predators; it tends to feed on insects.